 As an Amazon Associate I earn from qualifying purchases.

-You have found the one step, no cook, creamy, thick keto eggnog recipe made without any added fillers.
-I took a lot of care into getting the consistency just right, as this always mattered to me in a good eggnog.
+You have found the one step, no-cook, creamy, thick low carb eggnog recipe made without any added fillers.
+I took a lot of care into getting the consistency just right, as this always mattered to me in this drink.

-Below I explain why I used some of the ingredients, substitutions and other resources you may want to know further about the sugar free eggnog recipe.
+Below I explain why I used some of the ingredients, substitutions, and other resources you may want to know further about the sugar-free recipe.

 Why I Used Certain Ingredients